QuanTA: Efficient High-Rank Fine-Tuning of LLMs with Quantum-Informed Tensor Adaptation: Additional Theoretical Results and Proofs

-\begin{proof} We consider a set of matrices $\mathbb{S}$ generated by the QuanTA structure that consists of one layer single-qubit rotation gates followed by a layer of two qubit CNOT gates \cite{Nielsen_Chuang_2010} and then one layer single-qubit rotation gates.
-This is a set of unitary matrices with entanglement generation determined by the number of layers of CNOT gates.
+\begin{proof} We consider a set of matrices $\mathbb{S}$ generated by the QuanTA structure that consists of one layer of single-qubit rotation gates followed by a layer of two-qubit CNOT gates \cite{Nielsen_Chuang_2010} and then one layer of single-qubit rotation gates.\footnote{Note that the single-qubit gates can be absorbed into the two-qubit gates, so this structure is within our QuanTA framework.} This is a set of unitary matrices with entanglement generation determined by the number of layers of CNOT gates.
 Consider $\mathcal{M}_1,\mathcal{M}_2 \in \mathbb{S}$, according to quantum information theory, it is not possible to have $\mathcal{M}_1 \mathcal{M}_2 \in \mathbb{S}$.
 This is because $\mathcal{M}_1 \mathcal{M}_2$ has two layers of CNOT gates which can generate more entanglement than any element $\mathcal{M}_3 \in \mathbb{S}$ that only contains one layer of CNOT gates. \end{proof}